Sure, we’ve all seen photos, videos, cartoons, and movies where cats happily lap up milk. It’s an old cliché at this point.

-You may be surprised to learn that milk is bad for your cat.
-Sure, we’ve all seen the photos and videos of cats happily lapping up milk.
-But the truth is, most cats can’t digest milk at all.
+But you may be surprised to learn that dairy products from cows are probably bad for your cat.
+The truth is most cats can’t digest dairy at all.

-Milk Is Bad for Most Cats
+Why Milk Is Bad For Most Cats

 This is because undigested lactose will stay in their intestines, rather than passing into the bloodstream, and end up fermenting because of bacteria.
-This leads to a whole array of stomach problems that often appear within 8 to 12 hours of drinking the milk.
+That fermentation leads to a whole array of stomach problems that often appear within eight to twelve hours of drinking the milk.

-Why Is the Myth That Cats Like Milk So Popular?
+Why Is The Myth That Cats Like Milk So Popular?

 Now, most milk doesn’t have that much fat for cats to enjoy anyway.
-But even cats that lap up fatty cream still have to deal with upset stomachs afterward.
+But even cats who lap up fatty cream still have to deal with upset stomachs afterward.

 When Kittens Can Drink Milk

 If you want to make the water a little more “fun,” consider buying a drinking fountain for your cat.
 These miniature fountains are simple to set up — you typically just plug them in.
-Then they provide moving water for your cat to drink, which she may actually prefer.
+Then they provide moving water for your cat to drink, which they may actually prefer.